-The 250g locally farmed Sirloin Steak served with seasoned duck fat potatoes and sauteed greens is their nod to being located in the beef capital, but there are plenty of vegan and gluten free options on the menu too, including a vegan burrito, which Emma says is fast becoming one of the most ordered items on the menu.
+The 250g locally farmed Sirloin Steak served with seasoned duck fat potatoes and sauteed greens is their nod to being located in the beef capital, but there are plenty of vegan and gluten free options too, including a vegan burrito, which Emma says is fast becoming one of the most ordered items on the menu.

 On Friday and Saturday nights, the cafe and bar is open for dinner, offering a seasonal menu, along with a cocktail list, wine and boutique beers like Yulli's and Stone and Wood - as well old favourites like VB and XXXX.